JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 There is also no loss of performance.

-Additionally, approach is arguably leads to clearer user code.
+Additionally, this approach can lead to clearer user code.
 A user need only wrap their inputs in a `ColVecs` or `RowVecs` once in their code, and this specification is automatically re-used _everywhere_ in their code.
 The `obsdim` resolution requires that the `obsdim` keyword argument is passed along with the